 Laser Gum Treatment

 Smile for Life Dental strives to minimize discomfort and make all of our treatments as effective as possible.
+In order to meet these goals, we utilize state-of-the-art technology, including lasers, in many of our treatments.
+Laser gum treatment is an innovative and often very successful method for combating periodontal disease, repairing damaged or receding gumlines, or removing excess gum tissue (which can contribute to a “gummy smile”).
 With advanced laser-assisted periodontal care, we can help the gums maintain a strong seal with the teeth.
-Laser therapies can also reduce bleeding and recovery time, and generally make gum disease treatment more comfortable for patients.
+Laser therapies are typically highly precise, can reduce bleeding and recovery time, and generally make gum disease treatment more comfortable for patients.

 Would you like to learn more about our treatments for gum disease?
 Please contact us for more information, or to schedule an appointment.
 The experienced dentists and dental hygienists at Smile for Life Dental can talk with you about your concerns and help you renew and restore the health of your gums.